Dhruvesh48/memory-game/README.md

 ![Colour palette](docs/color-palettes.png)

-- The website uses backgound color darkcyan(#008B8B), for the heading it uses #800000, and the reset button uses combination of 3 color #800000 for the background-color, #fff for the text and #000 for the box shadow .
+- The website uses background-color darkcyan(#008B8B), for the heading it uses #800000, and the reset button uses combination of 3 color #800000 for the background-color, #fff for the text and #000 for the box shadow .
 - For alt text the default color of the browser is used.
 - The colour scheme is consistent throughtout the whole website.